Jack Tame defends awkward Jacinda Ardern interview: 'It's my job to ask questions'

 Ardern replied: "Secondhand, someone observed that they thought that it had happened.
 But in all my interactions, certainly President Trump didn't seem to have confused me when I interacted with him.
 Someone else observed this."

-That could have been the end of the matter, but Tame couldn't let it go.
+That could have been the end of the matter, but Tame didn't let it go.

 "Who thought they observed this?
 Was it a New Zealander?
 Another world leader?" asked Tame.